Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 Retention Save through Feature Re-engagement

-An analytics platform noticed that accounts which stopped using their “custom dashboard” feature — the feature most correlated with long-term retention — were 4x more likely to churn within 90 days.
+An analytics platform noticed that accounts that stopped using their “custom dashboard” feature — the feature most correlated with long-term retention — were 4x more likely to churn within 90 days.

 For accounts over $50K ARR, the trigger also sent a Slack message to the CSM with context: which features the customer was still using, which they’d stopped, and a suggested talk track.

-The combination of automated and human touchpoints saved 22% of flagged accounts from cancellation.
+The combination of automated and human touchpoints prevented 22% of flagged accounts from being cancelled.

 Expansion Signal from Usage Cap